Earsdon: History

 Earsdon was an urban district from 1897 to 1935, consisting of the four parishes of Earsdon, Backworth, Holywell, and Murton.
-Earsdon Urban District was abolished in 1935, with the majority of the area going to Seaton Valley, apart from small areas which went to Tynemouth and Whitley and Monkseaton.
+Earsdon Urban District and parish was abolished on 1 April 1935, with the majority of the area going to Seaton Valley, apart from small areas which went to Tynemouth and Whitley and Monkseaton.
+In 1931 the parish had a population of 5965.

 Features

-The graveyard of St Alban's Anglican church is home to a memorial to the 204 men and boys killed in the Hartley Colliery Disaster of 1862, at the nearby village of New Hartley.
+The graveyard of St Alban's Anglican church is home to a memorial to the 204 men and boys killed in the Hartley Colliery disaster of 1862, at the nearby village of New Hartley.
 There is also a war memorial in the village.

 A second church, Earsdon Methodist Chapel, is located within a former quarry.

 There is a disused coal mine works a short distance from the village, including the Fenwick Heap.
 After closure, the heap spontaneously combusted underground and was burning internally until work started to reclaim the land.
 The reclamation work started in 2009 and was completed in September 2010.